High-Quality Link Building

 Competitor analysis is a valuable strategy for identifying potential link-building opportunities for SEO.
 By analysing your competitors’ backlink profiles and strategies, you can gain insights into where they are obtaining links and discover opportunities for your website.

 Bear in mind that this approach is a good first step in a link building campaign, but to outperform competitors you need to do more than simply keep pace with them.
 The advanced SEO link-building services we use here at Ditto Digital also analyse the backlink profiles of non-competing businesses in the same and different industries.
-And we also perform ongoing research to find link-building opportunities that competitors are not using.
+And, as a link building agency, we also perform ongoing research to find link-building opportunities that competitors are not using.

 Here are some of the steps we use for a competitor analysis as part of a link-building campaign: